machtmu/machtmu.com/docs/SPRINT/index.md

 <div class="hero-section">
     <img src="tests/hotfire/firing.gif" alt="SPRINT Hot Fire Test" class="hero-gif">
     <div class="hero-text">
-        <p>SPRINT stands for <strong>Small-scale Prototyping for Rapid Iteration aNd Testing</strong> — a project that began just one month prior to its first hotfire at Launch Canada.
-We presented SPRINT, our rapidly iterative bipropellant liquid rocket engine fueled by ethanol and nitrous oxide, and completed a successful static hot-fire.</p>
+        <p>SPRINT is a project that officially began just one month prior to its first hotfire at Launch Canada.</p>
         <p>SPRINT's modular architecture supports quick configuration changes, efficient testing, and fast learning.
-The results put us on track to flying our flight-weight system now in development.</p>
+The results of our hotfire puts us on track to flying our flight-weight system now in development.</p>
     </div>
 </div>